 And what about family and friends who are skeptical when you announce the diagnosis of fibromyalgia?
 It can be difficult for family members and friends to accept and support a diagnosis of an illness that is still widely misunderstood.

-It is actually quite normal for patients to go through various periods of non-acceptance and wondering who it might be safe to share with.
+It is actually quite normal for patients to go through various periods of non-acceptance and wonder who it might be safe to share with.

-Are we doing all we can to ‘live smarter’ with fibromyalgia?
+Are we doing all we can to ‘live tougher’ with fibromyalgia?
 See, there are still many myths about fibromyalgia in the media today.
-This makes it even more challenging to get the right information to those who need it.
-Just telling a friend or family member to ‘research it’ is not a good idea.
+This makes it even more challenging to get the right information for those who need it.
+Just telling a friend or family member to ‘research is not a good idea.
 Refer to my Fibromyalgia Resources page for books on fibromyalgia.

-Sometimes a third party is needed to intervene and help to gain better understanding of the illness itself and the best ways to support.
+Sometimes a third party is needed to intervene and help to gain a better understanding of the illness itself and the best ways to support it.